ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week1.md

     Bytecode: abstract code, that machine language reads.
 Is treated like a binary file.
   Are there any software examples of these archetypes?

-3. [✅] Pseudocode Currency Converter exercise.
+3. [x] Pseudocode Currency Converter exercise.
 Steps in my own words:
    Definition of the algorithm: To convert dollars (USD) to bitcoin (BTC).
    1. Read the dollar rate